propan2one/microvar/README.md

 # MicroVar

+This project is no longer developed here and will be **migrated to codeberg**: https://codeberg.org/JeanDelmotte/inSilicoGenome

 A very basic analysis pipeline for genomic analysis.
 Consider using [nfcore pipelines](https://nf-co.re/) for real projects, the code here is available for research and educational purposes.

 ## Introduction